AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/config-vars/s-dynacclist.md

 * As regras listadas nesta variável são aplicadas em uma ordem da esquerda para a direita.
 If the `dynamicAccountMatch` variable matches more than one rule, the left-most rule is used to determine the report suite.
 Como resultado, coloque regras mais genéricas à direita da lista.
 * If no rules match, the default report suite in `s_account` is used.
 * Se sua página for salva no disco rígido de alguém ou traduzida por um mecanismo de tradução baseado na Web (como as páginas traduzidas do Google), a seleção da conta dinâmica provavelmente não funcionará.
-* The `dynamicAccountSelection` rules apply only to the section of the URL specified in `dynamicAccountMatch`.
+* As regras `dynamicAccountSelection` se aplicam à seção do URL especificada em `dynamicAccountMatch`.
 * Use the [!DNL Adobe Experience Cloud Debugger] to test the destination report suite.